Elterngeld Help

 How is income calculated?

-The Elterngeldstelle looks at your 'zu versteuerndes Einkommen' (taxable income) from your tax return.
-This is your gross income minus deductions like the Arbeitnehmer-Pauschbetrag.
+The Elterngeldstelle looks at your 'zu versteuerndes Einkommen' (zvE) from your last Steuerbescheid (tax assessment).

 If you're a couple (married or unmarried, living together), both incomes are added together.
 If you're single, only your income counts.